-To achieve a great open rate and click-through rate in 2019, thereby gaining you a great email reputation, you’ll need to adopt some of the most popular trends.
+To achieve a great open rate and click-through rate, thereby gaining you a great email reputation, you’ll need to adopt some of the most popular trends.

 If you rely too heavily on what came before, you’ll only get left behind, as technology continues to revolutionize email marketing.
 Moreover, if you get left behind, your email reputation suffers.

-Here are a few ways to ensure that you have the best email reputation possible in 2019.
+Here are a few ways to ensure that you have the best email reputation possible.

 While personalization has always been important in email marketing, it’s only become more so in recent years.
 People are simply far more likely to interact with an email that feels directed at them, as opposed to a mass email with no clear recipient in mind.

 It’s the difference between talking to a crowd and having an intimate one-on-one conversation.

 To achieve this one-on-one feeling, you may consider using software or HTML to address your recipients by name, include content specifically designed for them based on their behavior, and make use of real-time email automation.

 Source: Pretty Good Emails